-- Continue to be Canada's largest exposition centre with expansion of Class A convention facilities to meet potential demand. - Development of Festival Plaza as another central gathering area. - Further demonstrated focus on parkland preservation and upgrading. - Expanding the Customer Base by appealing to adjacent residential development. - Ontario Place/Exhibition Place cooperative redevelopment/transformation. - Utilizing communications platforms to update and obtain input from neighbouring communities. - Leverage the attraction of its heritage and public art collections.
+- Continue to be Canada's largest exposition centre with expansion of the Class A convention facilities at Exhibition Place to meet potential demand. - Development of Festival Plaza as another central gathering area. - Further demonstrated focus on parkland preservation and upgrading. - Expanding the Customer Base by appealing to adjacent residential development. - Ontario Place / Exhibition Place joint redevelopment/transformation. - Utilizing communications platform to update and obtain input from neighbouring communities. - Leverage the attraction of its heritage and public art collections.